 I really fell in love with the Canadian independent music scene when I began listening to CBC Radio 3 in February of 2009.
 Suddenly I was immersed in a world of bands I would never have heard of and I loved it.
 I have far too many favourite acts to name at this point, but some all-time favourites would be Chad VanGaalen, Owen Pallett, Ghostkeeper and Christian Hansen.

 Aside from music I am part of the editorial staff at Digital Journal.
-I’m also the editor and producer of the Fed Podcast, based on the column by Corey Mintz of the Toronto Star.
-I enjoy crossword puzzles, collecting awesome TV shows on DVD, reading and trying to get lost in the city on a mountain bike.
+I enjoy crossword puzzles, collecting awesome TV shows on DVD, reading and trying to get lost in the city.

 Hey everybody, I’m Laura.
 When not quoting movies and tv shows, under a pile of books, or drinking tea, I’m here writing about the mellower side of Canadian music.
 I’m also working on my Master’s degree in Canadian & Indigenous Studies.